-Since 2020, I’ve written a quarterly column, ‘Scripturient’, for the UK’s Information Professional magazine.
-You can read previous instalments here.
+From 2020 to 2024, I wrote a quarterly column, ‘Scripturient’, for the UK’s Information Professional magazine.
+You can read my instalments here.

-Together with Richard Sandford, I co-wrote “Scenarios as a device for forming common futures: plurality and the post-pandemic university”, a chapter in the forthcoming edited volume Building the Post-Pandemic University.
+Together with UCL’s Richard Sandford, in late 2023 I co-wrote “Scenarios as a device for forming common futures: plurality and the post-pandemic university”, a chapter in the edited volume Building the Post-Pandemic University.

 In Public Libraries Quarterly, Bronwen Gamble and Melissa Adams of the Reading Public Library co-wrote a piece with me, “More than a Game: Scenario Planning, Imagination, and the Public Library’s Future“, on the library’s scenario planning journey through the depths of the COVID-19 pandemic and a leadership transition.